 - Better digestion and energy: Many people report reduced bloating and steadier energy levels once their body adapts.

-Follow these three simple steps to ease into intermittent fasting without feeling overwhelmed:
+Follow these three simple steps to ease into intermittent fasting weight loss without feeling overwhelmed:

 - Step 1 – Start with a 12-hour fast: Stop eating by 8 PM and don't eat again until 8 AM.
 This is an easy starting point since most of it overlaps with sleep.